-The goal of this article is to show the similarities between user-interface (UI) events and the receipt of MPI messages, and to develop this idea into a framework or layer that can be used to abstract complexities of Message Passing Interface (MPI) applications and so simplify their development and maintenance, and by so doing improve the throughput and decrease the runtime of the application.
+The goal of this little article is to show the similarities between user-interface (UI) events and the receipt of MPI messages, and to develop this idea into a framework or layer that can be used to abstract complexities of Message Passing Interface (MPI) applications and so simplify their development and maintenance, and by so doing improve the throughput and decrease the runtime of the application.
 This method circumvents the usual problems associated with running MPI applications on heterogeneous architectures or on networked computer systems where the applications are competing for resources.
 Quite the goal, isn't it?

 mpiexec -n 24 hostname